fynnsh/renault-api-exporter/README.md

-# Renault API Exporter for Prometheus
+# Renault Zoe API Exporter for Prometheus
 You must first create a `MyRenault` account and link it to your car.

 # Installation